 Wash the vegetables and cut into large slices without peeling them.
 Put a splash of olive oil in a large soup pan on high heat and put the roasted shrimp shells along with the vegetables there.
 Cook them for few minutes and add tomato pyre and brandy.
 Bring to boil.

 Add the white wine and some water so that all ingredients are covered.
 Let the stock simmer for about 30 minutes and skim foam from the surface, if needed.
 Strain the stock to another soup pan.
 If you end up with excess stock, you can cool it, freeze it and use later for another soup such as bouillabaisse, the French fish soup.

 Making the shrimp soup from the stock

 Bring the stock to boil.
-Cut the chili pepper in rings.
+Chop the chili pepper.
 If you don’t want much heat, remove the seeds.
-Add cream, chili pepper rings, salt, pepper and smoked paprika to the soup.
+Add cream, chili pepper, salt, pepper and smoked paprika to the soup.
 Smoked paprika is a strong seasoning, add it carefully.
 You don’t want to override the delicate shrimp flavor.
 If the structure of the soup feels too watery, thicken it with corn starch.

 When seasoned to your taste, remove the pot from the heat and add the shrimps.
 They cook within couple of minutes in hot soup.
 Serve immediately with fresh white bread.
 You can garnish the soup plates with freshly chopped dill.